 Motions and Motion Day

-Motions for, and hearings on, summary disposition and appeals are scheduled pursuant to a separate, independent scheduling order issued by the Court.
-Praecipes relating to summary disposition motions must indicate the hearing date will be scheduled by a date determined by the Court and must be accompanied by the moving party’s motion and brief.
+Motions for, and hearings on, summary disposition are scheduled pursuant to a separate, independent scheduling order issued by the Court.
+Praecipes are not required relating to summary disposition motions however Notice of Hearings must indicate the hearing date will be scheduled by a date determined by the Court and must be accompanied by the moving party’s motion and brief.
 To ensure timeliness, parties should submit the most recent scheduling order of the Court demonstrating that no motion cut-off date has precluded the filing of the motion.

 Briefs – Length and Form